Hi, I'm Ken...and I lead an invite-only community of thriving remote founders as...

 What is a remote solopreneur?

-A remote solopreneur runs a scalable services business using modern automation tools, a community of like-minded peers, and on-demand global talent.
+A remote solopreneur runs a scalable services business without the need for a big payroll, using modern automation tooling, and a community of like-minded peers.

 All while leveraging proven client-facing playbooks.

 As a remote solopreneur you can run circles around larger Office First companies and low-cost, lower-skill freelancers found on directories.